RevealBi/Documentation/docs/web/web-component-wrappers/installation-angular.md

 ## Using Reveal SDK Web Components

-Now you're ready to use Reveal SDK Web Components in your Angular application.
+Now you're ready to use the Reveal SDK Web Component Wrappers in your Angular application.

 ### HTML